M-BenAli/Progressive-learning/README.md

 The app is developed using the SEAN(Sequelize, Express, Angular, Node) stack and with MYSQL as the database.
-It consists of a server and front-end module which are run separately. **Note that this project is still in its initial stages**.
+It consists of a server and front-end module which are run separately. **NOTE**: This project is still in its initial stages and under development**.

 ## Features